 In 1978 he declared ``I only defend those whose goals I share.
 I’m not a lawyer for hire.
 I only defend those I love.″

-Those words brought sharp criticism when he represented several Muslim fundamentalists accused of plotting terrorist acts in the United States.
+Those words brought sharp criticism when he took the case of Nosair and later represented several Muslim fundamentalists accused of plotting terrorist acts in the United States.

-He majored in French at Yale, served as a signal intelligence officer in the Pacific in World War II, where he received a Bronze Star, then went to Columbia Law School, graduating in 1949.
+He received a Bronze Star for his service as a signal intelligence officer in the Pacific in World War II, then went to Columbia Law School.

 During the 1950s he married, moved to suburbia, and formed a law firm with his younger brother, working primarily on family and estate cases.

 Work on civil rights cases in the South in the early 1960s transformed his view of American society and the courts.
 He began representing ``the poor, the persecuted, the radicals and the militant, the black people, the pacifists and the political pariahs.″

 ``I spent over a year in Mississippi representing the Freedom Riders,″ he once recalled. ``That’s when I met Martin Luther King Jr., and became what he called his special trial counsel.
 I represented Martin for seven years, until he was murdered.″

 As a lawyer, he was often accused of emphasizing theatrics over substance.
 He was criticized for his lack of attention to detail, to timely filings and motions.
 But he excelled in framing the terms of a case.